04 / Commercial InterfacesInterfaces

 You can tell which surfaces are ingress, delivery, storage, compute, or proof support and why none of them own Bitcode state independently.

-Commercial interfaces read and write Exchange state under Protocol rules
+Commercial interfaces read and write route state under Protocol rules

-GitHub, webhooks, ChatGPT App, Bitcode MCP, storage, compute, and future partner surfaces can admit inputs or deliver outputs, but they must not become parallel product owners.
+GitHub, webhooks, ChatGPT App, MCP, storage, compute, and partner surfaces may admit inputs or deliver outputs — they must not become parallel product owners.

-An interface is healthy when its write admission is explicit, its read result can be found in Exchange, and its boundary posture is visible in Terminal.
+An interface is healthy when write admission is explicit, results are rereadable in /packs, and boundary posture stays source-safe before settlement, BTD rights transfer, and delivery.

 Why this matters

-- Ingress surfaces attach source, Read, or destination context.
+• Ingress attaches permitted source, Reading, or destination context.

-- Delivery surfaces provide Shippables backed by AssetPack evidence.
+• Delivery surfaces ship knowledge backed by AssetPack evidence.

-- Every interface must preserve proof, disclosure, and fail-closed boundaries.
+• Every interface preserves proof, disclosure, and fail-closed boundaries.

 GitHub and webhooks are connected-interface delivery and ingress surfaces

-GitHub can bind repository supply and deliver the V26 Shippable as a pull request.
+GitHub can bind repository supply and deliver the Protocol-backed Shippable as a pull request.
 Webhooks can schedule AssetPack automation and record ingress basis.

 Neither GitHub nor webhooks own product canon.
 Their job is to feed or receive Bitcode-controlled state and leave evidence behind.